August 26, 2022

 Transactional pushes are a must-have feature for any business that sells goods or provides services.
 Customers wish to be informed about everything related to their orders.
 For example, an application for ordering a taxi uses notifications to announce the arrival of a car.

 Advertising pushes capture the users’ attention to the application.
-They reveal the benefits of a particular offer and invite customers to get familiar with it.
+They reveal the benefits of a particular offer and invite potential customers to get familiar with it.

 The promotional pushes may have to do with sales, seasonal discounts, new services, etc. For example, a notification from the Pull&Bear app offers to view products that customers can buy only online.

-Push notifications are often used to promote holiday sales.
+Mobile and web push notifications are often used to promote holiday sales.
 Using them, companies can congratulate customers and offer products at a special price.

-These campaigns send different messages to customers depending on the application type and business purposes.
+These marketing campaigns send different messages to customers depending on the application type and business purposes.
 For example, an educational or training project can remind the user of the goal for which the application was installed.

 Below, a classic push win-back campaign for mobile games is announcing a time of an in-game competition.